-Four Board committees are briefed on sustainability related issues as part of GE’s overall risk management processes:
+Members of the Sustainability Steering Committee and other executives brief four Board committees on sustainability-related issues as part of GE’s overall risk management processes:

 - The Risk Committee oversees GE’s four to five most critical enterprise risks and how management is mitigating these risks.

-- The Audit Committee, in coordination with the Risk Committee, discusses with management the Company’s risk assessment and risk management practices, and when reviewing and approving the annual audit plan for the internal audit functions, prioritizes audit focus areas based on their potential risk to the Company.
-The Audit Committee also monitors ongoing compliance issues and matters, and also semi-annually conducts an assessment of compliance issues and programs.
+- The Audit Committee, in coordination with the Risk Committee, discusses with management the Company’s risk assessment and risk management practices.
+The Audit Committee also reviews and approves the annual internal audit plan, prioritizes audit focus areas based on potential risk to the Company, monitors ongoing compliance issues and conducts a semi-annual assessment of compliance issues and programs.

-- The Management Development and Compensation Committee oversees the risk management associated with management resources, structure, succession planning, management development and selection processes, and includes separate reviews of incentive compensation arrangements.
+- The Management Development and Compensation Committee oversees risk management associated with management resources, structure, succession planning, development and selection, and reviews incentive compensation arrangements.

-- The Governance and Public Affairs Committee oversees risk related to the Company’s governance structure and processes and risks arising from related-person transactions, reviews and discusses with management risks related to GE’s public policy initiatives and activities, and monitors the Company’s environmental, health and safety compliance and related risks.
+- The Governance and Public Affairs Committee oversees risk related to the Company’s governance structure and processes and arising from related-person transactions, reviews and discusses with management risks related to GE’s public policy initiatives and activities, and monitors the Company’s environmental, health and safety compliance and sustainability strategies.